What is phonological awareness? And why does it matter?

 So what are the activities parents and carers typically do with young children that support and stimulate the development of phonological awareness?

-For four-year-olds, games like I Spy are fantastic, as are skipping rhymes and music of all kinds.
-Reading aloud is also super-important at this age.
+For four-year-olds, games like I Spy are fantastic, as are skipping rhymes.
+Music of all kinds and reading aloud continue to be super-important for this age group.

 But I want to focus here on the phonological awareness activities parents and carers can do with babies from their earliest days which are fun, promote connection between carers and their little ones and will pay off in a big way later on.

-Basically, these activities are: talking to babies, singing to them and reading aloud to them.
-These activities all stimulate the sensitivity of our little one’s brains to the sounds in spoken language and so support the development of phonological awareness.
-If you do this, your child is likely to develop a playful love of language which will provide a strong foundation for learning to read later on.
+These simple activities all stimulate the sensitivity of our little one’s brains to the sounds in spoken language and, by doing this, support the development of phonological awareness.
+Engage in these activities with your child from their earliest days and your little one is likely to develop a playful love of language which will provide a strong foundation for learning to read later on.

 When it comes to talking to and communicating with babies, Janet Lansbury has some very helpful ideas.
 I highly recommend reading her article What Your Baby Can’t Tell You.